Home > Outdoor

 Some first-aid kits, like the Adventure Medical Kits Series Hiker, are made for specific activities.
 These can be super helpful because they’ve been put together with special consideration for the kinds of injuries that are likely to occur during that activity.

-For example, a good hiking first-aid kit is likely to include plenty of supplies to deal with a sprained ankle or skinned knees.
-Or, a first-aid kit aimed at mountain bikers like the Cascade First Aid Galby First-Aid Kit contains supplies like bandages that are ideal for dealing with emergent injuries more likely to happen while riding your mountain bike.
+For example, a good hiking first-aid kit is likely to include plenty of supplies to treat a sprained ankle or skinned knees.
+A first-aid kit aimed at mountain bikers, like the Cascade First Aid Galby First-Aid Kit, contains supplies like bandages that are ideal for dealing with emergent injuries more likely to happen while riding a mountain bike.

 While activity-specific kits may be slightly less versatile than other options, they are ideal for those who will be sticking to one activity.